stateforward/hsm-cpp/docs/cthsm_freertos.md

 1.  `create_task`: Spawns a new thread/task.
 2.  `sleep_for`: Blocks execution for a duration (cancellable via `Context`).

-## Implementation
+## Implementation (Static Allocation)

-Here is a complete reference implementation of a `FreeRTOSTaskProvider`.
+Here is a reference implementation of a `StaticFreeRTOSTaskProvider` that avoids dynamic allocation (`new`/`malloc`) by using a fixed-size object pool.

 ### 1. Dependencies

-Ensure you have the FreeRTOS headers available and C++17/20 support enabled.
+Ensure you have the FreeRTOS headers available and C++20 support enabled.

 ```cpp
 #include "FreeRTOS.h"